dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/databricks-setup.md

 `dbt-databricks` can connect to Databricks SQL Warehouses and all-purpose clusters.
 Databricks SQL Warehouses is the recommended way to get started with Databricks.

-See the [Databricks documentation](https://docs.databricks.com/dev-tools/dbt.html#) on how to obtain the credentials for configuring your profile.
+Refer to the [Databricks docs](https://docs.databricks.com/dev-tools/dbt.html#) for more info on how to obtain the credentials for configuring your profile.

 ## Host parameters